Description of the HTTP API

 {}

-4.View the information on the quarantined (isolated) object with the specified ID:
+4.View the information about the quarantined object:

 Request: